OscarAdserballe/intermediaries-in-the-offshore-world/README.md

 1. **Introduction** – sets the scene and research questions.
 2. **Theory** – situates the work in the tax‐avoidance and network‐science literature.
-3. **Data & Methodology** – documents data sources (ICIJ leaks, OpenCorporates), cleaning, enrichment, and the Generative‐AI classification approach.
+3. **Data & Methodology** – documents data sources (ICIJ leaks, V-Dem, Historical Tax Haven Database), cleaning, enrichment, and the Generative‐AI classification approach.
 4. **Empirical Analysis** – presents descriptive statistics, network measures, and hypothesis tests on specialisation.
 5. **Discussion** – interprets findings and contrasts them with existing scholarship and policy debates.
 6. **Conclusion** – summarises contributions and limitations.